mgoody1/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  A. When personalDice is tied to variables.
+That give those variable access to the contents of the function even with them not being apart of the functions scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  A. The statement is always the same.
+If there was a way to add a roll counter in to keep up with how many rolls a player has had.

 c.
 What is the lexical scope of `newRoll`?
+  A. Items within the return function.

 ### Task 3 - Stretch Goals